Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Introduction

-The current state-of-the-art formulation of model-constrained OED problems is based on the assumption that observation errors are temporally and spatially uncorrelated.
-This assumption can be restrictive and is even violated in many applications where a single instrument is used to collect measurements at various orientations, such as X-ray machines, satellites, and light detection and ranging radars.
+The presence of observation spatiotemporal error correlations in OED for inverse problems poses a significant challenge~\cite{ucinski2020d}.
+A common approach, which is followed for simplicity in solving model-constrained OED problems, is to drop spatiotemporal correlations and assume that observation errors are temporally and spatially uncorrelated.
+This approach can be restrictive, however, and is even violated in many applications where a single instrument is used to collect measurements at various orientations, such as X-ray machines, satellites, and light detection and ranging radars.

+The statistics literature provides a wealth of treatments of correlated observations in several OED scenarios and settings~\cite{cressie2015statistics,muller2007collecting,nather1985effective,pilz1991bayesian,ChalonerVerdinelli95}.
+For example, the ordinary least-squares approach for inversion and the D-optimality criterion is adopted in~\cite{ucinski2020d} to avoid inaccuracies or lack of knowledge of the observation correlation structure.
+Additionally, OED for correlated observations has been considered in the context of linear regression models, for example in~\cite{dette2013optimal,ucinski2004experimental}.
+Nevertheless, in the context of Bayesian inverse problems, more work is needed to provide simple algorithmic OEDs that are suitable for multiple choices of the optimality criterion and are capable of properly handling correlations in observational errors.